smohadjer/formwizard/README.md

 # Requirements
 - It should work even if javascript is disabled.
-- It should work on IE11
+- It should work on IE11.
+- It should NOT break browser back button.
-- It should be possible to add/remove steps without changes to javascript
+- It should be possible to add/remove steps without changes to javascript.
 - Form should have a navigation that allows accessing form steps.
 - A form step is only accessible if previous steps have been submitted.